sim-the-bean/acerola-jam-0/README.md

     - Editor-only addon
 - [Xelu's Controller & Keyboard Prompts](https://thoseawesomeguys.com/prompts/)
     - CC0 asset pack with input icons for various controllers, mouse and keyboard
+- Snippets from the August 23, 1954 Evening Star

 ## Tools used